bencten/finding_waldo/README.md

 ## Data

-Training and validation data sets used for this project are put in [data](data/) folder.
+Training and validation data sets used for this project are located in [data](data/) folder.

 For custom datasets, use [via-via](http://www.robots.ox.ac.uk/~vgg/software/via/via.html) tool to annotate.

 ## Running